 Data preparation has long been one of the most time-consuming tasks in data management.
 Today, 80 percent of data scientists spend more time preparing data than analyzing it.
 But you can make data preparation far simpler and less painful than it has traditionally been.
-This post presents a four-step approach to streamlining it, so you can spend more time using your data to engage with customers based on their true needs, behaviors, and desires.
+This post presents four well thought out streamlined data preparation steps, helping you spend more time using your data to engage with customers based on their true needs, behaviors, and desires.

 - Fix the Data in Your Source System